River Cottage: River Cottage HQ

-River Cottage H.Q (Park Farm)
+River Cottage HQ (Park Farm)

 In 2006, the show moved to a new location, also called River Cottage HQ, near the village of Musbury in East Devon.
 Cradled in the Axe Valley on the Devon/Dorset border, the second River Cottage HQ (known as Park Farm) is a 17th-century farmhouse, converted barns and 66 acre of land.

 River Cottage HQ provides dining experiences in the 18th-century threshing barn; cookery, craft and gardening courses covering a wide variety of topics including bee-keeping, breadmaking, cheese-making, curing meat and foraging; accommodation for guests to stay in the 17th-century farmhouse on a B&B or exclusive use basis following its renovation in early 2019; and hosts a number of private events each year including parties, meetings and weddings.

 In early February 2012, River Cottage's events barn was largely destroyed by a fire.
 It has since been rebuilt.

 Other business ventures

-The River Cottage team has opened the River Cottage Canteen and Deli, a local produce shop and informal restaurant in Trinity Square, Axminster, in a building that formerly housed the town's ballroom.
-In November 2011, a second Canteen and Deli was opened in Plymouth, in the historic Royal William Yard, although the Plymouth restaurant has now closed and a third canteen was opened in Bristol in March 2013, now also closed.
-A fourth canteen opened in Winchester, in September 2014.
-The Canteens have since been re-branded under the name River Cottage Kitchens but they continue to serve local, organic, seasonal food ensuring plants are at the heart of it, but also respectfully using meat and fish from local, sustainable, high welfare sources.
+In 2007 the River Cottage team opened the River Cottage local produce store & canteen, a local produce shop and informal restaurant in Trinity Square, Axminster, in a building that formerly housed the town's ballroom.

+In September 2010 a deli counter was introduced and this venue was renamed the River Cottage Canteen & Deli.

+In April 2009, a second Canteen was opened in Bath at a city-centre comedy venue called Komedia.

+In 2011 this canteen was sold back to Komedia and although it continued to trade as a canteen it stopped using the River Cottage branding.

+Shortly after this, in November 2011, another River Cottage Canteen and Deli was opened in Plymouth, in the historic Royal William Yard.

+In March 2013, a third canteen was opened in Bristol and a fourth canteen opened in Winchester in September 2014.